 What you'll need:

-1x Raspberry Pi (Any model with an Ethernet port) 1x Linux-Compatible USB Voice Modem (e.g. Dell NW147) 1x Line Voltage Inducer (or) 1x Telephone Line Simulator (e.g. Viking DLE-200B) 1x 4GB or Larger SD or MicroSD Card (The Raspberry Pi 1 uses a standard SD card and the Raspberry Pi 2 & 3 use MicroSD) 1x RJ-45 Ethernet Cable 1x Micro USB Cable 1x RJ-11 Phone Cable (2 if you're using a telephone line simulator) 1x HDMI Cable (Optional)
+1x Raspberry Pi (Any model with an Ethernet port) 1x Linux-Compatible USB Voice Modem (e.g. Dell NW147) 1x Line Voltage Inducer (or) 1x Telephone Line Simulator (e.g. Viking DLE-200B) 1x 4GB or Larger SD or MicroSD Card (The Raspberry Pi 1 uses a standard SD card and the Raspberry Pi 2 & 3 use MicroSD) 1x RJ-45 Ethernet Cable 1x Micro USB Cable or 5v Micro-USB Power Supply (1A or higher) 1x RJ-11 Phone Cable (2 if you're using a telephone line simulator) 1x HDMI Cable (Optional)

-Line voltage inducer parts: (You can purchase a line voltage inducer from here if you don't want to build one yourself.)
+Line voltage inducer parts: (You can purchase a line voltage inducer from here if you don't want to build one yourself.
+USB modems with integrated line voltage inducers are also available.)